nzButterfly.info > New Zealand Species > Resident Species > Coppers > Rauparaha's Copper

 - How long is the period the pupae take to mature?

-- Distinguishing features for larvae & pupae from the other Coppers.
+- Distinguishing features for larvae and pupae from the other Coppers.

 - Is the lifecycle identical to the Common Copper?